davewalker60/pmdup/pages/booking-rooms.md

 The best news ever is the obnoxiously-loud, late-night music bar (Loudo's/LIVE) across the street did not renew their lease!
 Dave met with the new tenant.
 She's an elderly local woman who is opening a traditional Mexican restaurante with no intention of having music past dinnertime.
 Thus, rooms toward the north end of the property should be the quietest again.
 Alhumdulillah!

 This year, **room prices are listed in pesos** (with convenient USD & CAD conversion charts to give you an idea of the equivalent dollar amounts as rates fluctuate).
-The group block prices ***per room*** for stays of up to 10 nights between Wed Feb 10 check in and to Sat Feb 20 check out are:
+Given what we know as of March 15, 2026, the group block prices ***per room*** for stays of up to 10 nights between Wed Feb 10 check in and to Sat Feb 20 check out are ***most likely*** going to be:
 * 10800 Poolside - No Ocean View (101,202,301,302,401,402,403,404,501,502)
 * 12400 Poolside - Partial Ocean View (103,104,201,203,204,503,504)
 * 14000 Beachside (601,602,801,802,805,901,902,903,904)